lizasidler/qsar-benchmark/README.md

 * Molecular descriptors
 * Molecular graphs (node features depend on atom types and/or atomic descriptors + with or without edge features describing bond order )

+## Structure:

+* We provide JupiterNotebooks in the folder `notebooks` which contain all of the benchmarks.
+* The NN designed with PyTorch and torch_geometric are collected in the folder `models`.
+* In the folder `DB`, all the scripts used to construct datasets from the ChEMBL database are stored.
+The datasets are too large to store

-## Notebooks:
+## Python libraries:
+* Random Forest and XGboost were trained using scikit-learn and XGBoost, respectively;
+* MLP was implemented using PyTorch;
+* GNN were constructed using PyTorch with torch_geometric

-The scores from benchmarking are collected in table :
+All scores collected with the presented benchmarking are collected in table :